AEADataEditor/processing-jira-process-data/README.md

-At this time, the latest extract was made 12-22-2020.
+At this time, the latest extract was made 05-31-2021.

 ### Anonymized data

 We subset the raw data to variables of interest, and substitute random numbers for sensitive strings.
-This is done by running `01_jira_anonymize.R`:
+This is done by running `01_jira_anonymize.R`.
+The programs saves both the confidential version and the anonymized version.

 ```r